 Artist in Residence in a Passive House

-Cue the inner critic dialogue of an artist:
+Cue the inner critic dialogue:

 Looks very official, doesn’t it!